$0 North Dakota Foster Care Quick-Start Checklist

 • Written evacuation plan: Must be posted visibly in the home.

-• Firearm and ammunition storage: Separately locked storage is required — firearms and ammunition must be stored in separate locked locations.
+• Firearm and ammunition storage: Locked storage is required — firearms and ammunition must be inaccessible to children under the current licensing instructions.

 • Pet vaccination records: Must be current and on file.